 All our products contain natural wood, from all over the world.
-Each type of wood has its own colors, grain, hardness and beauty.
+Each type of wood has its own colours, grain, hardness and beauty.
 In selecting wood types we only take the best, sustainable sources that we can find.
-Discover which wood types we use and what characterises them.
+Discover the range of wood types used and their characteristics.

-Ebony is characterized by a deep dark, and almost black hue, with soft deepdark red tones.
+Ebony is characterised by a deep dark, and almost black hue, with soft deep dark red tones.
 Due to the dark color, the visibility of the structure is often difficult.
-The structure is characterized by lighter, usually straight, strips that are uniformly distributed.
+The structure is characterised by lighter, usually straight, strips that are uniformly distributed.

 Maple wood is a popular type of wood that can be found all over the world.
 We use a sturdy maple wood from North America.
 The structure is formed by straight-running lines of a light brown shade, with the occasional wave, providing the wood type with a soft character.

 Olive Wood comes from the fruit-bearing olive tree and is a strong and durable wood type with a fine uniform texture with moderate natural luster.
 It has a distinct, fruity scent when being worked.
 It has a range from light to deep brown tints and has a distinguishable feature of an oil-like grain pattern.